yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 #### Standard deviations
-The standard deviation is a measure of how widely or narrowly dispersed scores are for a particular variable.
+The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular variable.
 Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the average value of a variable is 500 and the standard deviation is 100, it means that 95 percent of the values in this variable fall between 300 and 700.
 The standard deviation is the square root of the variance.

 #### Percentiles
 This statistic shows the threshold score (or cut point) for the following: